usecanvas/livedb-postgresql/README.md

 connects to.
 The table names can be anything, because they're set when creating an instance of livedb-postgresql.

+The column names are also configuration, see the inline documentation for examples.

 #### Snapshots Table

 | Column Name | Type |